This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 This time she jumped on our brand new bean bag, squatted, and pee’d!!!

 Now what was it that George W. Bush said:

 “There’s an old saying in Tennessee—I know it’s in Texas, probably in Tennessee—that says, ‘Fool me once, shame on…shame on you.
 Fool me—you can’t get fooled again.'”Bushisms – Wikipedia

-Well there must be an proverb for fool me 3 times because I’m an idiot or maybe I’ll have to coin a new term.
+Well, there must be a proverb for “fool me 3 times” because I’m an idiot or maybe I’ll have to coin a new term.

-Anyhow after Elsa fooled me for a third time I sat down and thought deeply about why she was having accidents in the house after she was supposedly “potty trained”.
+Anyhow after Elsa fooled me for the third time I sat down and thought deeply about why she was having accidents in the house after she was supposedly “potty trained”.

 SPOILER ALERT: If you want to skip directly to why Elsa was peeing in the house after already being potty trained jump to potty training point #8 below.